Mohammed-Alramahi/MERN-advanced/README.md

 # MERN stack application with advanced REST API authentication

-#### This is a bare-bones example of a Sinatra application providing a REST API to a mongoose ODM AND with implementation of Redis.
+#### This is a bare-bones example of a very fast application providing a REST API to a mongoose ODM AND with implementation of Redis.

 **The entire application is contained within the repository including the client.**